-Testing can be performed with single-phase, two-phase or three-phase test current for the phase current stages; for the earth current stage, the test current must pass through the earth current input $I{\rm E}$ .
+Testing can be performed with single-phase, two-phase or three-phase test current for the phase current stages; for the ground current stage, the test current must pass through the ground current input I{F} .

-Test currents larger than 4 times $I_N$ may overload and damage the relay if applied continuously (refer to Section 3.1.1 for overload capability).
+Test currents larger than 4 times I_N may overload and damage the relay if applied continuously (refer to Section 3.1.1 for overload capability).
 Observe a cooling down period!